Frijol/climate-change/GLOSSARY.md

 ## contract path billing
 in wheeling (selling of power), the cost for the transmission infrastructure is usually derived from the annualized cost of a specific power line, despite the physical innacuracy of this concept caused by loop flow

+## control area
+a conceptually "pooled" utility area in which there are enough generators to follow load and control the frequency and tie-line exchanges of the system [Graves, 3-17][Graves]

 ## COP15
 The 2009 Climate Change Convention of the Parties in Copenhagen